Jerdah/ImageCraft/README.md

 There are no specific unit tests implemented in the code for different functions.
 Implementing unit tests with a framework like `pytest` is recommended for:

 - **Data Preprocessing**: Validate transformations and tokenization.
-- **Model Forward Passes**: Ensure that both ViT and GPT modules work as expected.
+- **Model Forward Passes**: Ensure that both SigLIP and Gemma modules work as expected.
 To add unit tests, consider creating a `tests/` directory with the following:

 `test_data_preparation.py`